Slavonia and Danube wine region vineyards along the river.

 Frankovka (Blaufränkisch)

-Increasingly important, elegant and spicy with great potential
+Increasingly important — elegant and spicy, with great long-term potential.

 Cabernet Franc